carsontang/carsontang.github.com/_posts/2012-04-20-quick-git-guide.md

 **git add .** -- adds all files in the current directory to the Git repository

 **git commit** -- commits current files to the Git repository

+**git commit --amend -m "Whoops.
+Used a wrong commit message last time."** -- Revise a commit message with a new one.
 <br />
 <br />
 ### Common workflow